A brain to pick, an ear to listen and a nudge in the right direction + £s

 Simon Greenly has been instrumental in creating a realistic longer term plan for the business which we are now implementing as a team.
 He has been round the block a few times and this experience shows through.
 There have been a number of occasions where his previous experience in parallel situations has proved to be invaluable.
 For instance, he has also made a significant contribution to the successful bedding down of an acquisition we made of a competitor.
 The relatively easy bit is making the acquisition.
 Much more onerous is making a success of the business afterwards and growing shareholder value.
 This is where his help, direction and sage counsel has proved so relevant.

-Probably the best money I have ever spent.
+'Probably the best money I have ever spent'.

 Peter Honey Peter Honey Founder and Owner Peter Honey Publications

 He initiated many commercially sound ideas which have proved to be winners.
 He was always brilliant at focusing on the things that really mattered and showed great tenacity of purpose in seeing something through to a conclusion.
-As a business adviser, his actions were always based on sound principles with 'doing what's right for the business' and 'experimenting in order to learn' being conspicuous examples.
+As a businessman, his actions were always based on sound principles with 'doing what's right for the business' and 'experimenting in order to learn' being conspicuous examples.
 He was resolute and brave in making some tough decisions that put the company on sound, sustainable footing.

 Simon exhibited two parallel talents; an intimate understanding of financial matters and what makes a business tick with a deep appreciation of peoples' motivations and feelings.
 In my experience, this is a rare example of multiple intelligences emanating from one man to the benefit of all concerned.